amraboelela/CommonCrypto/README.md

 # CommonCrypto

 ## Install
-To install CommonCrypto library to be used as a swift module, do the following:
+To install CommonCrypto library to be used as a swift module in Linux Ubuntu, do the following:

 1. Install gnustep: